 Chapter 7 filers may keep their homes so long as they are current in their monthly mortgage payments (or if they own the home free and clear).
 If a filer is in arrears at the time of filing he or she (or both if joint), must choose a Chapter 13.
 A home with an unpaid mortgage may be surrendered to the creditor if the Debtor does not wish to keep it.
 The unpaid balance will be discharged in the bankruptcy process.

 A Chapter 7 filer will receive a bankruptcy discharge eliminating all pre-petition credit card bills, hospital or medical bills, deficiency claims, or money judgments, it does not normally eliminate unpaid taxes, child support, alimony payments, or student loans.

 The decision regarding the type of bankruptcy to be filed is very important and should be done

 You should file a Chapter 7 bankruptcy if:

-Certain filers may not qualify for a Chapter 7 filing.
+Certain filers may not qualify for a Chapter 7.
 You are not eligible for a Chapter 7 discharge if you filed and received a Chapter 7 discharge less than eight years ago.
-Also, Chapter 7 filers whose income exceeds the means test amounts are required to file a Chapter 13 or face dismissal.
+In other words, over eight years between filings.
+Also, Chapter 7 filers whose income exceeds the means test amounts may be required to file a Chapter 13 or face dismissal.

 To learn about Chapter 7 Bankruptcy in Lehigh Acres.
 What happens in a Chapter 7 Bankruptcy in Fort Myers or What is a Chapter 7 Bankruptcy in Fort Myers.
 Call me at Gregory N. Burns, PA (239) 334-7107, or email me at email@example.com .